european-lisp-symposium/els-web/README.md

 * `:website` A link to the sponsor's website.
 * `:logo` A link to the logo image of the sponsor.
 The logo should be no bigger than 256px², should be hosted locally, and ideally should be a vector graphics image.

+### Fields for Registration
+The registration definition is a bit more complicated.
+Each registration has options of its own, and then a set of "SKUs", which are the available variants of the registration.
+See the section below for fields available to each SKU.

+* `kind` A string allowing you to define different sets of registrations.
+Typically this is for distinguishing early birds and late joiners.
+* `status` Either `:active` or `:inactive`, denoting whether this registration is still open.
+* `:id` The id of the product used in Stripe.
+This is automatically generated.
+* `:name` The publicly visible name of the product in Stripe.
+This is automatically generated.
+* `:caption` An short description of the product in Stripe.
+* `:deactivate-on` An optional date on which the product is automatically deactivated by Stripe.
+* `:description` An optional description of the product in Stripe.
+* `:images` An optional list of URLs to images for the product used in Stripe.
+* `:metadata` An optional alist of metadata for use in Stripe.
+* `:url` An optional string of an URL for use in Stripe.

+Note that defining the registration will only update the internal database used by ELS-web.
+The remote Stripe servers are not automatically updated, as that would incur contacting the API every time you load the system.
+Instead, you need to manually notify the Stripe API of changes to the registration definition by using `update-edition-registration`.

+#### Fields for Registration SKUs
+Each SKU in a registration requires a name, followed by a set of options.
+The name should describe the type of registration possible as a string.

+* `:price` The price of the product in €.
+If you need cents, use a float or ratio.
+* `:id` The id of the SKU used in Stripe.
+This is automatically generated.
+* `:status` Either `:active` or `:inactive`, denoting whether this SKU is still available.
+Defaults to the same as the product.
+* `:image` An optional URL to an image for use in Stripe.
+* `:metadata` An optional alist of metadata for use in Stripe.

 ## Extracting the Data
 The data can be easily retrieved through the `query` function that does some light matching.
 The filter argument can be of the following structure: